NarayananM264059/-Weather-Forecast-Application/README.md

 ## Credits

-- This project was created by Narayanan.M
+- This project was developed by Narayanan.M
+- This application uses the OpenWeatherMap API to fetch weather data.